Shibley Righton LLP

 Do data protection/ privacy impact assessments need to be carried out in certain circumstances?

 Generally, Canadian Privacy Laws do not require data protection impact assessments.
-Québec's private-sector privacy law requires organizations to conduct a privacy impact assessment that considers the potential risks involved before transferring personal information outside of Québec.
-Canadian public-sector privacy laws require privacy impact assessments in a number of circumstances.
+Québec's private-sector privacy law requires organizations to conduct a privacy impact assessment that considers the potential risks involved before transferring personal information outside of Québec or to a service provider that will be responsible for storing or processing the data.
+Québec also requires organizations to conduct an impact assessment when acquiring, developing, or significantly modifying an information system or electronic service delivery platform.
+Canadian public-sector privacy laws also require privacy impact assessments in a number of circumstances.

 Does this jurisdiction have any specific data breach notification requirements?

-PIPEDA requires organizations that experience a data breach to report the incident to the PCC and to notify affected individuals and any other organizations or governments that may reduce the risk of harm, where it is reasonable to believe the breach creates a "real risk of significant harm to the individual".
-The notice must be given as soon as feasible after the organization determines that a breach has occurred.
+PIPEDA requires organizations that experience a data breach to report the incident to the PCC and to notify affected individuals and any other organizations or governments that may reduce the risk of harm, where it is reasonable to believe the breach creates a 'real risk of significant harm to the individual'.
+The notice must be given as soon as feasible after the organization determines that a breach has occurred and organizations must keep records of all breaches.
 The private sector privacy laws in force in Alberta and Québec have similar notice requirements.
 Most health information protection statutes in force in Canada's provinces also contain breach notification requirements.

 What restrictions apply to the international transfer of personal data / information?